205.259.8780 /

 Value, Satisfaction, and Corporate Identity

 Customer satisfaction is one of the many factors that can make or break a business.
 Your corporate identity plays a large part in how customers perceive the quality of your services, and ultimately decide that doing business was rewarding and will be worth repeating.
-Corporate interior design should create an environment that conveys your professionalism while also highlighting what makes your business unique.
+Business interiors should create an environment that conveys your professionalism while also highlighting what makes your business unique.
 Setting expectations is just as important as exceeding expectations.

 Cognitive theorists and psychologists have studied how customers perceive and expect the quality of services, and how it ultimately influences their satisfaction.
 One of the leading theories of how this occurs is called the disconfirmation-of-expectation paradigm.